Using the Source Debugger

 Two views are available when viewing a payload:

-- The Pretty view is a recreation of the API call you made that was sent to Segment.
+- The Pretty view is an approximate recreation of the API call you made that was sent to Segment.
+The format shown depends on the library used at the source.

 - The Raw view is the complete JSON object Segment received from the calls you sent.
 These calls include all the details about what is being tracked: timestamps, properties, traits, ids, and contextual information Segment automatically collects the moment the data is sent.